Clemapfel/jluna/docs/manual.md

 ### Type Order

 Julia types can be ordered.
-To conceptualize this, the relation of types is best thought of as a graph.
-Each node of the graph is a type, each edge is directed where if the edge goes from type A to type B, then `B <: A`, that is, B is a subtype of A or (equivalently) A is a supertype of B.
+To conceptualize this, the relation of types is best thought of as a directed graph.
+Each node of the graph is a type, each edge is directed, where, if the edge goes from type A to type B, then `B <: A`.
+That is, B is a subtype of A, or equivalently `A >: B`, A is a supertype of B.

 This relational nature is heavily used in multiple dispatch and type inference, for now, however, it gives us a way to put types in relation to each other. `jluna::Type` offers multiple functions for this: